 In order to visit and enjoy this region as it should be, we have put together a little travel guide for an unforgettable weekend in Tuscany!
 On the program: cultural visits, moments of relaxation, many culinary specialties and unusual wine tourism experiences to practice with the winegrowers of the region.

-To end your day in Florence, we invite you to go to the south of the city, to Prato, to the Tenuta di Capezzana Estate.
+To end your day in Florence on our Tuscany travel guide , we invite you to go to the south of the city, to Prato, to the Tenuta di Capezzana Estate.
 The winegrowers will introduce you to the estate and give you a guided tour of the rose garden, the old cellar and the oil mill.
 In order to discover the wine specialties of the region, a tasting of two wines will be offered to you.

 For the second day of your weekend in Tuscany, leave early in the morning for Pisa, a city with exceptional charm.

 Very well known for its famous tower, Pisa has other assets such as its wine-growing lands.
-On your journey between Florence and Pisa, stop at Domaine Dalle Nostre Mani to discover the secrets of good Italian wine production.
+On your journey between Florence and Pisa, stop at Villa Cosmiana to discover the secrets of good Italian wine production.
 The winegrowers of the Domaine will guide you to the cellars, the vineyards but will also take you on a tour of their organic farm and their kitchen!
-You will be offered a tasting of red wine just out of the barrel.
-You can have lunch at the estate thanks to James, the professional chef, who will be delighted to give you a cooking class.
-You will then learn the secrets of a good preparation of fresh pasta such as spaghetti, tagliatelle or ravioli.
-Between May and October, the Domaine Dalle Nostre Mani puts its swimming pool at your disposal so that you can cool off before your trip to Pisa!
+You can have lunch at the estate.

-First essential stop: go to the Tower of Pisa.
+First essential stop on Winalist’s Tuscany travel guide’s second city: go to the Tower of Pisa.
 Leaning at an angle of 3.59 degrees to the south, this tower was built at the beginning of the year 1173 and its construction spanned two centuries.
 Indeed, in 1178, the tower began to lean following the addition of a third floor and construction was then interrupted for 90 years.

 You can then go to the Battistero di San Giovanni, or the Baptistery of Saint John, which is the largest baptistery in Italy with its 55 meters high.
 This historical monument unites two different architectures: Romanesque and Gothic.